Why do so many seniors decide to own a dog?

-Dogs can be a companion who loves you selflessly and that is one of the reasons why so many retirees decide to get a dog.
+Dogs can be a companion who loves you selflessly, which is one reason why so many retirees decide to get a dog.
 You can have a pup at any stage of your life- kid, adulthood, and senior.
 Having a dog as a pet has numerous health benefits.
 It helps to keep their owner physically, mentally, and emotionally fit.

-Before getting a pup, you need to check which pup will suit your needs and requirements.
-For example, for seniors, a low-maintenance dog would be more appropriate than a dog who is quite demanding.
-And if you stay in senior living facilities, then you need to have a breed that is acceptable by pet-friendly assisted living facilities.
+Before getting a pup, you need to check which puppy will suit your needs and requirements.
+For example, for seniors, a low-maintenance dog would be more appropriate than a quite demanding dog.
+And if you stay in senior living facilities, you need to have a breed that is acceptable by pet-friendly assisted living facilities.

 Here are a few advantages of having a dog as a companion for seniors.